 JOEL - I'm not sure what you mean by "intellectual disabilities".
 It sounds like something that would include me. :-) Only God can make the judgement on who gets a "free ticket" back to Heaven.
 Therefore even if a person's mental maturity has not advanced past that of an eight year old we don't just give up on them.
 We are told to be as perfect as we can be while we live this life, no matter who we are or what our mental capabilities are.
 Therefore everyone is taught and encouraged to live the gospel the best they can.

-There are close to 200,000 members of the LDS Church who have severe mental disabilities.
 The LDS Church, like other religious organizations, supports a network of agencies through an arm of the Church, called LDS Social Services, that provides short-term care as needed and offers referral services when more extensive treatment is required.

 The Church has extensive involvement with organizations like The National Barrier Awareness Foundation, which is an organization dedicated to raising public awareness about the attitudinal, architectural and communication barriers that are encountered by people with physical and mental disabilities.
 A regional vice president of this foundation is a member of the LDS Church and also serves on the Church committee for members with disabilities.